 Day three: 16mg in the morning, 16mg at night

 Day four: 12mg in the morning, 12mg at night

-Day eight: Continue using calmsupport each day until you feel better.
+Day eight: Continue to take every day until you feel better.

 This rapid detox for opiates works a lot better than the thomas recipe, and I guarantee you will have more success doing your withdrawal schedule this way.
 It’s tried and true in 2016 and works 100% of the time.
 People who use this method very rarely experience any sort of opiate withdrawal symptoms, and they can actually get some sleep at night.

-You’ll notice with this system, you don’t need to have a ton of different supplements, minerals, etc. Calmsupport has all of those combined in each dose.
-The imodium will attach to your opiate receptors and slowly wean you off, so you don’t feel dope sick.
+You’ll notice with this system, you don’t need to have a ton of different supplements, minerals, etc. The imodium will attach to your opiate receptors and slowly wean you off, so you don’t feel dope sick.

 I sincerely hope this article provides you with some much needed help during your journey.
 The Thomas Recipe for opiate withdrawal works if you can stomach the pain, but in my opinion it is too complicated and not effective enough as it could be.
 Whatever method you use for your withdrawal symptoms, it’s important to keep your head up and try to power through it.
 You can do this!